LoginRadius/html5-sdk/README.md

             }
         </script>

 Note: Call all LoginRadiusSDK API functions after calling of Successfullylogin function.
-Also, plesae make sure that all the API functions including LoginRadiusCallback are asynchronous.
+Also, please make sure that all the API functions including LoginRadiusCallback are asynchronous.

 - Get the user's social profile data after login using UserProfile API